nagasudhirpulla/taming_python/blog/skills/dataframe_import_from_dbf.md

 Please make sure to have all the skills mentioned above to understand and execute the code mentioned below.
 Go through the above skills if necessary for reference or revision

 <hr/>

-In this post, we will learn how to filter the rows of a DataFrame based on our desired criteria
+In this post, we will learn how to import dataframe from a `dbf` file

+In order to import dataframe from dbf file, we require simpledbf module Install simpledbf

 ### Example
 ```python